jonasoh/spiro/README.md

 ### Downloading images

 Images can be downloaded from the web interface under *File manager*.
 The File manager also allows deleting files to free up space on the SD card.

+Image data can also be downloaded using an SSH/SFTP client, such as *MobaXterm*.
+This allows easy inspection of single images.

 ## Maintaining the system